 Brisk sales of the book have gone worldwide.
 Especially gratifying has been the response from the Continent, with German enthusiasts in particular showing a keen interest in the Rochdale cars.I am including a recent clip from the Rochdale Observer which Phil Butterworth sent to me.
 Apart from the picture of John Walkington's sumptuous Type C, taken to be me and my GT, the report is very good.
 Other reviews of the book have appeared in Classic and Sportscar, Octane, Practical Classics, Classic Car Weekly, Classic Car Buyer, Classic Car, The Automobile, and Total Kit Car (TKC) as well as overseas publications, which are shown here.
 Although all the cars were remarkably good in their day, I tried to make this as much a book about Rochdale, and the working people of Rochdale in the 1950s and 1960s.
 I was strongly advised by various publishers that this would not work, but the history of the cars is intrinsically linked to the town it is named after, and it is pleasing to see that this aspect has been very much appreciated by all I have spoken to.

 For further information (as well as a number of long-lost cars) go toour facebook pages - just click the logo below to see them.

 The Olympic is currently much the best known of the various Rochdale models, and is shown here in its original Phase I form, in production from 1960 onwards.

 The blue and white car shows the PHASE II version of the Olympic, which appeared in 1963.
 The example shown here has been prepared for racing, using an "A" series engine.

 The GT shown here is one of a number which has made its way to ITALY, where it is a very highly sought after car.
-The GT was an enormously success for Rochdale, and sold in bigger numbers than all the other models combined.
+The GT was an enormous success for Rochdale, and sold in bigger numbers than all the other models combined.
 1957-61

 The Mark II was available from about 1950 onwards and was hand made in aluminium